 Your garage deserves better than an ugly concrete floor.
-But what type of floor coating is best for you?
+But what type of garage floor coating is best for you?

 Paint?
 Epoxy?
 Tiles?